howion/notes/notes/abstract-algebra/01-group-theory/00-preliminaries.md

 ## Introduction

 * In these notes, all sets are considered to be proper sets as in ZFC, not classes.
 * Basic (at least naive) set theory and simple combinatorics knowledge is assumed.
-Other than that, notes should be self-sufficent.
+Other than that, notes should be self-sufficient.

 <!-- Knowledge of axiomatic set theory, category theory or lattice theory would be helpful.
 Indeed, if you are familiar with those subjects please send a pull request to `gh/howion/notes`. -->